Social networking has revolutionized communication and information sharing.

-LinkedIn is the leading social networking site for professionals, with a focus on their education and work history and professional interests.
+LinkedIn is the leading social networking site for professionals.
+It focuses on their educational qualifications, work history and professional interests.

-An average linkedin account offers a multiverse of features:
+An average linkedin account offers a multiverse of features including:

-- Request and receive recommendations to validate your expertise
+- Requesting and receiving recommendations to validate your expertise

 - Post your resume online and manage the information that’s publicly available about you as a professional.